Battle of Harlaw: Battle

 According to the Scotichronicon, the two armies joined battle on the eve of the feast of St James – 24 July 1411.
-The same source puts Donald's army at 10,000 islanders and men of Ross, although it was probably far less.
-They were armed with swords, bows and axes, short knives, and round targe shields.
+The same source and many others put Donald's army at 10,000 Islanders, Highland clans with marriage bloodlines as well as men of Ross, They were armed with swords, bows and axes, short knives, and round targe shields.

-It is likely that most ordinary highlanders would have worn no armour, if anything, a padded gambeson, known as a cotun.
-Wealthier highlanders would have been equipped in a similar way to the gallowglasses of Ireland and the Isles, with long padded gambesons, mail hauberks, and sometimes partial plate.

-Tradition has it that they faced a force numbering between 1,000 and 2,000 men; it was probably several thousand, with significant numbers of knights.
-Sir Gilbert de Greenlaw died at Harlaw and his tombstone at Kinkell Church gives an idea of how Mar's knights were equipped.
-Sir Gilbert carries a hand and a half sword and wears an open-faced bascinet helmet with a mail-reinforced arming doublet beneath plate armour.
+Tradition has it that they faced a force numbering between 1,000 and 2,000 men; with significant numbers of knights.
+As an example, one Sir Gilbert de Greenlaw died at Harlaw and his tombstone at Kinkell Church gives an idea of how Mar's knights were equipped.
+Sir Gilbert carried a hand and a half sword and wore an open-faced bascinet helmet with a mail-reinforced arming doublet beneath plate armour.
 Mar's men also carried spears, maces, and battle axes.
-Tradition has it that the black armour in the entrance hall of Aberdeen's Town House belonged to Robert Davidson, Provost of Aberdeen, who died in the battle along with most of the burgesses.
+Tradition has it that the black armour in the entrance hall of Aberdeen Town House belonged to Robert Davidson, Provost of Aberdeen, who died in the battle along with most of the city's burgesses.

-On spotting the islanders, Mar organised his force into battle array, with the main army behind a small advance guard of men-at-arms under Sir James Scrymgeour (Constable of Dundee, the hereditary standard-bearer of Scotland) and Sir Alexander Ogilvie of Auchterhouse (Sheriff of Angus).
-He probably split the army into three, with the knights as a cavalry reserve and the infantry arranged in schiltrons, close-packed arrays of spearmen.
+On spotting the Islesmen and their Highlander allies, Mar organised his force into battle array, with the main army behind a small advance guard of men-at-arms under Sir James Scrymgeour (Constable of Dundee, the hereditary standard-bearer of Scotland) and Sir Alexander Ogilvie of Auchterhouse (Sheriff of Angus).
+He probably split the army into three, with the knights as a cavalry reserve (some say they led the battle) and the infantry arranged in schiltrons, close-packed arrays of spearmen.
 There is no mention of significant numbers of archers.
-The islanders were arranged in the traditional cuneiform or wedge shape, with Hector MacLean commanding the right wing and the chief of Clan Mackintosh on the left.
-At first the clansmen launched themselves at Scrymgeour's men, but failed to make much impression on the armoured column and many were slain.
-However, every wave of islanders that was repulsed, was replaced by fresh men.
-Meanwhile, Mar led his knights into the main body of Donald's army with similar results.
-The islanders brought down the knights' horses and then used their dirks to finish off the riders.
+The Islanders and their Highlander allies were arranged in the traditional cuneiform or wedge shape, with Hector MacLean commanding the right wing and Callum Beg Macintosh, chief of the Clan Mackintosh and the confederation of Clan Chattan, on the left.
+Donald, Lord of the Isles commanded the centre of the army himself, backed by the MacLeods of Harris and MacLeods of Lewis, and his younger brother, John Mór Tanister, commanded the reserve, backed by the Mackenzies and Camerons.
+At first, the clansmen launched themselves at Scrymgeour's men, but failed to make much impression on the armoured column and many were slain.
+However, every wave that was repulsed, was replaced by fresh men.
+Mar led his knights into the main body of Donald's army and became cut off.
+They brought down the knights' warhorses and then used their dirks to finish off the riders.